 A permit may be surrendered at any time to the Minister if the permit holder has complied with any terms, conditions or restrictions included in the permit relating to its surrender.

-[Regulation 15 amended in Gazette 23 Jun 2009 p.
+[Regulation 15 amended by Gazette 23 Jun 2009 p.
 2495-6.]

 16. Minister to be notified of change of ownership